AdamSobieski/Nifty/OVERVIEW.md

-## The Storage, Querying and Selection of Educational Items, Exercises and Activities
+## Storing, Querying and Selecting Educational Items, Exercises and Activities

 Topics of technical interest include the storage of large collections of educational items, exercises, and activities and the querying and selection of them by adaptive instructional systems for presentation to learners.